 Heating and hot water

-Repair category: Repair category:
+Repair category:

-Notes: A gas fired central heating system has been installed.
+Notes: An oil fired central heating system has been installed.
 This will require ongoing and regular servicing.

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.